section-engineering-education/engineering-education/content/articles/introduction-to-pragmatic-functional-java/index.md

 - [Brief technical overview of option and result](#brief-technical-overview-of-option-and-result)

 ### Pragmatic functional Java components
-Functionality with pragmatism PFJ Java, the functional programming equivalent to Java, incorporates ideas and methods from PFJ Java (PFJ).
 PFJ uses Functional Pragmatic (FP) concepts but does not try to enforce Functional Pragmatic specific terminology.

-Pragmatic in the sense of serving practical purposes that there are many aspects that Java emphasizes:
+Pragmatic in the sense of serving practical purposes, there are many aspects that Java emphasizes.

+Such as:
-- Lowering the mental burden
+- Lowering the mental burden.
 - Increasing the dependability of the code.
 - Increasing the long-term maintenance capabilities of the system.
 - To aid in the construction of error-free code, you may use a compiler.